History of the New York City Subway: Infrastructure

 In 1986, the MTA and Regional Plan Association again considered closing 26 mi of above-ground lines to follow population shifts.
 They included the Jerome Avenue, Dyre Avenue, Franklin Avenue, Crosstown, and Rockaway lines, as well as parts of the Myrtle and Jamaica lines.
 The south end of the Culver Line and the north ends of the IRT Broadway–Seventh Avenue and White Plains Road Lines were also proposed for closure, as was all of the BMT Sea Beach Line.
 However, unlike the 1981 proposal, this plan called for a net expansion of the subway system, as 37 mi of new underground and surface lines would also be built.
+Numerous figures, including New York City Council member Carol Greitzer, criticized the 1986 plans.

 Crime

 In the 1960s, mayor Robert Wagner ordered an increase in the Transit Police force from 1,219 to 3,100 officers.
 During the hours at which crimes most frequently occurred (between 8:00 p.m. and 4:00 a.m.), the officers went on patrol in all stations and trains.
 In response, crime rates decreased, as extensively reported by the press.
 Due to another crime increase in the subway, the rear cars of subway consists were shut at night beginning in July 1974.